VictorScoolExper/Hard-Work-ERP-DATABASE/README.md

-# Work Hard ERP Plugin
+# Work Hard ERP DATABASE

 ## Description
 This is a wordpress plugin with ERP and CRM functionality, this plugin can help anyone with: